LazerTechnologies/lazer-expo-airplay/README.md

 yet usable within managed projects &mdash; it is likely to be included in an upcoming Expo SDK release.

+> Note: This package is iOS-only and will not work on Android or web platforms.

 # Installation in bare React Native projects

 For bare React Native projects, you must ensure that you have